lblasc/nixos-config/README.md

 # nixos-config

 Personal nixos configurations.
-No fancy `nixops`/`terraform` scripts just plain `git clone` and `rebuild-switch`.
+No fancy `nixops`/`terraform` scripts just plain `git clone` and `nixos-rebuild switch`.

 One oddity is that I won't be using NixOS channels instead `niv` will be managing `pkgs/sources.json`.
-Instead calling `nix-channel --update` we will have nice helper command `nixos-niv update`.
-At one point I will switch to nix flakes which should provide much cleaner way of managing nixpkgs versions and overlays, until then `niv` can gurantee reproducibility of nixpkgs.
+Instead calling `nix-channel --update` I will have nice helper command `nixos-niv update`.
+At one point I will switch to `nix flakes` (currently experimental) which should provide much cleaner way of managing nixpkgs versions and overlays, until then `niv` can guarantee reproducibility of nixpkgs (which should be relevant with this type of Linux distribution).

 # Quickstart